Principal Investigator

 At Northwestern, I am an active member of the Institute for Innovations in Developmental Sciences (DevSci) and co-director of the DevSci Neurodevelopmental Resource Core.
 I am the director of undergraduate studies in the CSD department.
 I mentor doctoral students through the PhD in Communication Sciences and Disorders and the Northwestern Interdisciplinary Neuroscience (NUIN) Program.

-I obtained my B.A. in Language and Brain Development at Dartmouth College and my Ph.D. at Tufts University in Child Study and Human Development.
-I completed my postdoctoral training in the Gabrieli Lab at the McGovern Institute for Brain Research at MIT.
+I earned my B.A. in Language and Brain Development at Dartmouth College and after graduation took time to be a science teacher at Landmark School.
+I then obtained my Ph.D. in Child Study and Human Development at Tufts University and completed my postdoctoral training in the Gabrieli Lab at the McGovern Institute for Brain Research at MIT.

 Life-work balance is really important to me.
-Outside of the lab, some of my favorite things are cooking, cheering on the Red Sox, riding my bright pink bike near Lake Michigan, vintage wristwatches, New England mountains, Oxford commas, dresses with pockets, and live music.
+Outside of the lab, some of my favorite things are cooking, vintage wristwatches, New England mountains, Oxford commas, dresses with pockets, the Red Sox, riding my bright pink bike near Lake Michigan, and listening to live music.
 You’ll see below that each lab member lists what they love about science and life outside the lab!

 You can reach me via email at enorton at northwestern.edu.